Feeling like you put the “S” in Scrooge because you’re planning on making significant cuts to your holiday gift giving list?

 It would start with my parents, my sister and her husband and her three kids, my best friend and her husband and her two children, my four other girlfriends and their kids (8 total), my staff (that was an additional 15), my three bosses, the mailman, the paper boy, my nail tech and hairdresser and the cats.
 Of course topping it out were gifts for my daughter.

-Today I purchased one gift for my daughter and her husband, a gift for the baby, and, let me think – ya, that’s about it.
+Today I purchased one gift for my daughter and her husband, a gift for each of the kids, and, let me think – ya, that’s about it.

 I’ve pared it down to a number that is more than manageable and stress-free for me.